selmalink/X12/README.md

 # X12

 #practice for pulling git pushes

 #Grape flavor is kind of nasty.

 #yuhhhhhhh

+#attempt 2

+#yeahhh